-Yes, you could learn some stripper moves at “Stripper 101,” a class at the V Theater at the Miracle Mile Shops at Planet Hollywood Resort which starts at the Showgirl Bar next to the studio for some liquid courage and is followed by a 75-minute class with a step-by-step guide on giving a lap dance, and then lessons on the stripper pole.
+Yes, you could learn some stripper moves at “Stripper 101,” a class at the V Theater at the Miracle Mile Shops at Planet Hollywood Resort which starts at the Showgirl Bar next to the studio for some liquid courage and is followed by a 75-minute class with a step-by-step guide on giving a lap dance, and some introductory pole dancing lessons.
 Or you could take your girls to Chippendales or another male revue.

 But there are also tons of other hilarious (and less-expected) group activities, such as spending an afternoon at Happy Place at Mandalay Place, a 15,000-square-foot space with rooms meant to be photographed.
 The Super Bloom room comes with 40,000 handmade gold flowers, while an Upside Down room defies gravity with an upside-down look at the world.
 Six-foot tall Xs and Os covered in thousands of mirrored squares and surrounded by red lips, the World’s Largest Indoor Confetti Dome, a giant rainbow with a pot of happiness that visitors can jump into, a rubber ducky-filled bathtub, and more are among the fantasy rooms where bachelorettes and their entourages can shoot.